 Do you ever get chills standing in a place infused with history?
 As a Lake Quinault Lodge wedding photographer, I love the sense of storied past layered into the man-made structures of historic places in Olympic National Park.
-Lake Quinault Lodge gives me that sense of history come to life — first it reminds me of my own personal history, my own relatives who I know have visited these spaces in decades not long passed.
+Lake Quinault Lodge gives me that sense of history come to life.
+First, it reminds me of my own personal history.
+My own relatives who I know have visited these spaces in decades not long passed.
 Then the generations, public figures, recognizable names and countless individuals whose names have been forgotten by all but their own direct descendants.
 What travelers, locals, adventurers, statesmen, lovers, and other individuals have passed through these walls.

 Margaret and Paul wove meaning and purpose into every element of their Lake Quinault Lodge wedding day.
 Instead of a traditional bridal shoe, Margaret chose Birkenstocks, which reflected her love of being in the outdoors.
-Instead of a traditional bridal party, Margaret’s three older brothers were her brides-men, and Paul chose his own brother and a longtime friend to stand beside him during the ceremony.
+Instead of a traditional bridal party, Margaret’s three older brothers were her brides-men.
+Meanwhile, Paul chose his own brother and a longtime friend to stand beside him during the ceremony.
 Nonetheless, we incorporated Margaret’s best girlfriends in some pre-ceremony photos!

 By the time the officiant announced the first kiss, I don’t think there was a dry eye in the room, from laughter as much as from tears!
 You couldn’t help but be deeply invested in this sweet couple and their love story after hearing about their journey together, which culminated in an unforgettable ceremony.